Friday 1 December 2023

 Chapter 2 The Mystery of Threshold

-Part 1 With each drop of the divine draught which is put into the cup of pleasure something is purged away from that cup to make room for the magic drop.
+Part 1 A man must be his own schoolmaster.
+With each drop of the divine draught which is put into the cup of pleasure something is purged away from that cup to make room for the magic drop.
 For Nature deals with her children generously: man’s cup is always full to the brim; and if he chooses to taste of the fine and life-giving essence, he must cast away something of the grosser and less sensitive part of himself.

 This has to be done daily, hourly, momently, in order that the draught of life may steadily increase.
 And to do this unflinchingly, a man must be his own schoolmaster, must recognize that he is always in need of wisdom, must be ready to practise any austerities, to use the birch-rod unhesitatingly against himself, in order to gain his end.

-Part 3 When once one has considered the meaning of those Gates, it is evident that there is no other way out of this form of life except through them.
+Part 3 The Gates of Gold is the spiritual path.
+When once one has considered the meaning of those Gates, it is evident that there is no other way out of this form of life except through them.
 They only can admit man to the place where he becomes the fruit of which manhood is the blossom.

 On the mental steps of a million men Buddha passed through the Gates of Gold; and because a great crowd pressed about the threshold he was able to leave behind him words which prove that those Gates will open.